Canton Ice House - Northeast Generals

 Canton Ice House is located in an industrial park in the southern part of Canton, with nothing much in the immediate neighborhood that will attract visiting fans.
 Surrounding the industrial park is a residential area, so fans will have to venture a bit from the facility to find dining or lodging options.
 Luckily, being so close to Boston and major highways means that you will have numerous options within a 15-minute drive.

 Backstreet Grill and Tavern is a local favorite in neighboring Stoughton, and visiting fans will find no shortage of options on nearby Washington Street, including Nosh ‘N Grog and L’Oven Pizzeria.
-Hotels line all the major arteries in the area, including Four Points by Sheraton, a Residence Inn, a Homewood Suites by Hilton, and a Holiday Inn and Suites.
-Of course, the city of Boston and all its attractions is less than a half hour away.
+Hotels line all the major arteries in the area, including a Four Points by Sheraton, a Residence Inn, a Homewood Suites by Hilton, and a Holiday Inn and Suites.
+Of course, the city of Boston and all its attractions are less than half an hour away.

 Fans looking for sporting options in the area will find Gillette Stadium, home of the New England Patriots and New England Revolution, just 11 miles away to the south.
 Fans looking to pair a Generals game with a Division One hockey game will find the Stonehill Skyhawks just 15 minutes to the south, with the numerous teams located in and around Boston, Providence, and Worcester all about a half hour’s drive away.